The Pursuit (Book 4)

-Thirty years ago, Jean Luc Delacroix believed he had found his mate in Talia Walker—until she walked out on him.
-While he has honored her wish to be independent, he cannot forget her.
-And when they’re thrown together again, Jean Luc’s feelings reignite.
-This time he will do whatever is necessary to make her his.
+Thirty years ago Jean Luc Delacroix believed he had found his mate in Talia Walker—until she walked out on him.
+While he’s honored her wish to be independent, he can’t forget her.

 The woman lying on the lounge chair by the pool was movie-star gorgeous, even in death.
 Instead of a bathing suit, she wore a barely-there negligee of lavender satin.
 Early morning sun glinted off her expensively highlighted hair.
 Long lashes rested against her perfectly formed cheeks.
 And she had perky, bow lips.
 Talia had heard the expression but hadn’t understood it until today.
 This woman had obviously lived her life as the center of attention.
 Had that same attention lead to her death?